travellidiot/hana/README.md

         benchmarkN.json
 release/
     ...

-default/
-    ...
 ```

-The `debug`, `release` or `default` directories represent the type of the
+The `debug` and `release` directories represent the type of the CMake build
-CMake build under which the benchmarks were generated.
-The `compilerN`
+under which the benchmarks were generated.
+The `compilerN` subdirectories
-subdirectories correspond to the compiler used to build the benchmarks.
+correspond to the compiler used to build the benchmarks.

 [Hana]: http://github.com/ldionne/hana